AmusementClub/vs-mlrt/vsort/README.md

  - `string builtindir`: the model directory under VS plugins directory for builtin models, default "models".
  - `bint fp16`: whether to quantize model to fp16 for faster and memory efficient computation.
  - `bint path_is_serialization`: whether the `network_path` argument specifies an onnx serialization of type `bytes`.
+ - `bint use_cuda_graph`: whether to use CUDA Graphs to improve performance and reduce CPU overhead in CUDA backend.
+Not all models are supported.

 When `overlap` and `tilesize` are not specified, the filter will internally try to resize the network to fit the input clips.
 This might not always work (for example, the network might require the width to be divisible by 8), and the filter will error out in this case.